 5. Examine the impact of poverty in American society.
 How should US policy reflect your conclusions of poverty's influence on American life?

+There has been significant disagreements about poverty in the United States; particularly over how poverty should be defined.
+Using radically different definitions, two major groups of advocates have claimed variously that (a) the United States has eliminated poverty over the last century; or (b) that it has such severe crisis of poverty that it should devote significantly more resources to the problem.
 The costs and consequences of poverty are detrimental not only to the poor themselves but also to the rest of society.
 As long as poverty remains extensive, American society loses a sizable and productive labor force whose tax payments and increased purchasing power would have stimulated the national economy further.
 Until we vanquish poverty, taxpayers must shoulder immense burdens in underwriting social and welfare programs, slum clearance and urban renewal projects, and ongoing crime control activities.
 For the poor, lack of income has devestating and degrading effects on virtually every aspect of their lives.
+There have been many governmental and nongovernmental efforts to make an impact on poverty and its effects.
+These range in scope from neighborhood efforts to campaignes with a national focus.
+They target specific groups affected by poverty such as children, autistics, immigrants, and the homeless.
+Efforts to alleviate poverty use a disparate set of methods, such as advocacy, education, social work, legislation, direct service, or charity, and community organizing.
+Also politicians often make fighting poverty a central part of their political platforms.

 28;4.
 Define the economic and political impact of the Great Depression on American memory.
 What evidence of that impact exists today?